Sir Andrew Buchanan, 1st Baronet

 Sir Andrew Buchanan, 1st Baronet, GCB, PC, DL (7 May 1807 – 12 November 1882) was a British diplomat.

 Family

-Buchanan was the only son of James Buchanan of Blairvadach, Ardinconnal, Dumbartonshire, and Janet, the eldest daughter of James Sinclair, 12th Earl of Caithness.
+Buchanan was the only son of James Buchanan of Blairvadach, Ardinconnal, Dunbartonshire, and Janet, the eldest daughter of James Sinclair, 12th Earl of Caithness.

 On 4 April 1839, he married Frances Katharine, the daughter of the Very Rev Edward Mellish, dean of Hereford.
 She died 4 December 1854.
 The children from this marriage were: